Fuchsia Swing Song

 Fuchsia Swing Song is the debut album by American saxophonist Sam Rivers recorded in 1964 and released on the Blue Note label.
 The album was reissued on CD in 1995, and again in 2003 as part of the "Connoisseur Series" (limited edition series) including four alternate takes as bonus tracks.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4½ stars and stated "By the time of his debut, Rivers had been deep under the influence of Coltrane and [Ornette] Coleman, but wasn't willing to give up the blues just yet.
+The AllMusic review by Thom Jurek stated, "By the time of his debut, Rivers had been deep under the influence of Coltrane and [Ornette] Coleman, but wasn't willing to give up the blues just yet.
 Hence the sound on Fuchsia Swing Song is one of an artist who is at once very self-assured, and in transition...
 This is a highly recommended date.
 Rivers never played quite like this again".